Soft and squidgy feeling brakes

 – Air in the brake line or a damaged line can cause this as the braking system needs the hydraulic pressure to be evenly distributed.

-– Old or a lack of brake fluid could also be a cause.
+– Old contaminated brake fluid or a lack of it could also be a cause.
 The brake fluid transforms the force you press on the pedal into the force to bring the car to a halt.
-If this is contaminated, or there isn’t enough left then you are going to have trouble with your brakes.
+If this is contaminated, or there isn’t enough left then you will have trouble with your brakes.

 – Damaged cylinders can leak braking fluid so if you have to push your brake right to the floor, it could be because the fluid isn’t able to fully circulate the cylinders.